zifeo/Food-habits/3-webserver/README.md

 # 3 webserver

-As we had our data in the elastic search we decided to do a small visualization using leaflet to show food trends.
+As we had our data in the elasticsearch instance, we decided to do a small visualization using Leaflet to show food trends.

 ## Small visualization using the elastic search database we created.

 You can search for dishes in the trend field to show which restaurants have it in one of their meals.

-There is an instance running at this address 51.15.135.251:5000 (It will be shutdown in the beginning of the next semester)
+There is an instance running at this address 51.15.135.251:5000 (it will be shutdown at the start of the next semester)

 We use it to show how some dishes are present only in some regions.